dobrishinov/Facebook_Messenger_Ubuntu_App/README.md

 # Facebook Messenger Ubuntu App
 Unofficial Facebook messenger for Ubuntu

+## Description

+Chromium eat too many ram of each tab, average 200+ Mb only for facebook + cache.
+This app use WebKit and less ram.

 # How to install
 1. First thing you need to do is download and unpack package.